LRickman/Website_Project/README.md

 /* Other custom styles used in the project */

 JavaScript Code:
-// Bootstrap JavaScript functionality
+// Utilized Bootstrap JavaScript functionality for interactive components such as navbar toggler, carousel, and modal
-// Custom JavaScript code
+// Custom JavaScript code for additional project-specific functionality